rspricigo/rspricigo/README.md

 ### Welcome to my Github profile.

-🔭 I'm been proud of saying that I am changing carrer right now.
-Last six months I've been working directly on systems integrations projects.
+🔭 I'm proud to say that I am currently changing my.
+For the past six months I've been working directly on systems integrations projects.
 </p>
 Unfortunately these projects are private, so I can't share the code here.
 Instead, let’s discuss the main topics involved.
 </p>